-The new Adobe Developer App Builder provides an extensibility framework for a developer to easily extend AEM as a Cloud Service functionalities.
+The new Adobe Developer App Builder provides an extensibility framework for a developer to easily extend functionalities in AEM as a Cloud Service.

 App Builder provides a unified third-party extensibility framework for integrating and creating custom experiences that extend Adobe Experience Manager.
 With this complete extensibility framework, built on Adobe’s infrastructure, developers can build custom microservices, extend, and integrate Adobe Experience Manager across Adobe solutions and the rest of the IT stack.